yashpatwa60/Tkinter-Bot/README.md

 Note : Suggestions are not based on machine learning , they are randomly thrown manually by the user. you can add suggestions by making a list and passing it to suggestion function.
 ```

+---
+This is My first CHATBOT
+Your suggestions are Welcomed.